SMART Goals for Writers: How to Set Targets That Don't Paralyze

 Research

-• Quality is ambiguous: Writers' ability to accurately assess their own work develops slowly and varies by expertise level
+• Quality is fuzzy: Our skill at judging our own work grows slow and varies by level

 The Research-Based Alternative: Process-Focused Goals